Saving versus Investing. The big question answered.

 This risk becomes apparent in the most dramatic fashion when a rare stock market crash occurs, in which shares lose a significant fraction of their value in a single day.
 For example, on 6 November 2008 during the height of the Financial Crisis, the FTSE 100 fell by 5.7%.

-If you are the type who would resent even a small loss in the short term, then owning shares is probably not appropriate, as this risk can never be fully eliminated.
+If you have the risk appetite of someone who would resent even a small loss in the short term, then owning shares is probably not appropriate, as this risk can never be fully eliminated.
 As you will learn in later articles, it is the higher risk of shares which drives the higher return that shareholders demand.

-We revisit this topic in a later article entitled ‘discover your risk profile’ which will provide the tools to understand your tolerances to this risk and discover how you can tweak your investment strategy accordingly.
+We revisit this topic in a later article entitled ‘Investing Risk Appetite Questionnaire‘ which will provide the tools to understand your tolerances to this risk and discover how you can tweak your investment strategy accordingly.

 A wise shareholder does not pray for an unbroken string of gains.
 A bit like waves lapping on the beach, they accept the ebb and flow of share prices.
 However over the long term, like a favourable tide, they expect the sea of prices to move gradually in the right direction.